 Rock and Ice’s 2019 Photo Camp is Open for Enrollment

-To sign up or for more information, contact Rock and Ice’s Editor, Francis Sanzaro, at email@example.com.
+To sign up, see Pay button below.
+For more information, contact Rock and Ice’s Editor, Francis Sanzaro, at email@example.com.

 The photo camp covered everything from technical rope work, photographic techniques, photo editing, and more.
 I learned so much more than I expected.